Political Campaign Glossary: Election Management Campaign Terms

 Brushfire poll:

-These polls are conducted between the tracking polls and the benchmark polls for determining the competitiveness of the elections.
+These polls are conducted between the tracking polls and the benchmark polls to determine the competitiveness of the elections.
 These polls offer an idea for building a campaign strategy.

 Campaign manager:

-campaign managers are essential as they’re responsible for executing and managing the candidate and the campaign and are hey accountable for every aspect of the campaign.
+Campaign managers are essential as they’re responsible for executing and managing the candidate and the campaign and are accountable for every aspect of the campaign.

 Caucus: